 If it turns out that the younger children are struggling to complete their homework at home, they can attend our homework classes in the afternoons free of charge (see also this project, that is fully funded through the sponsorship fees.) .

-Currently, all children have been assigned to sponsors, but at the beginning of the school year (January) we are always looking for new sponsors.
+At the beginning of the school year (January) we are always looking for new sponsors.
 Please let me know in advance, if you would like to help, and take over a sponsorship.

 My friend Sandra Mess has supported me in the organization of the sponsorships since the beginning of 2015.
 Of course also voluntarily.
 She is involved with a lot of love and I am very happy to have found a very energetic help in her.